castai/docs/docs/guides/node-autoscaler/spot-instances/spot.md

 ### Tolerations

 When pod is marked only with Toleration, Kubernetes scheduler could place such pod(s) on regular nodes as well.
-This option should be preferred, when spot instances are optional for you.
+This option should be preferred, when spot instances are optional for your workloads.

 ```yaml
 ...